adamjames/adamjames.github.io/_posts/2015-04-15-apache-dnsmasq-osx-web-dev.md

 ;; WHEN: Wed Apr 15 23:59:41 2015
 ;; MSG SIZE  rcvd: 42
 {% endhighlight %}
 Now we need to configure OS X to use the local dnsmasq server.
-Create a file for each TLD you want to use under `/etc/resolver` with the same name as the TLD:
+Create a file for each TLD you want to use under `/etc/resolver` as follows:
 {% highlight console %}
 sudo mkdir -p /etc/resolver
 sudo touch /etc/resolver/dev
 sudo nano /etc/resolver/dev
 {% endhighlight %}
-Enter `nameserver 127.0.0.1` and then save/close the file.
-This tells OS X to use `127.0.0.1` as the nameserver for all domains under that TLD, instead of searching the public DNS servers for it.
+Enter `nameserver 127.0.0.1` then save/close the file.
+This tells OS X to use `127.0.0.1` as the nameserver for all domains under that TLD, instead of searching the public servers for it.
 Now test that it works:
 {% highlight console %}
 # Make sure DNS still works.
 ping -c 1 www.google.com